El Salvador: Military

+Incarceration

+As of February 2025, El Salvador had the highest prisoner rate worldwide, with over 1,600 prisoners per 100,000 of the national population.

+El Salvador’s Terrorism Confinement Center (CECOT) mega-prison is considered the largest prison in the Americas with a capacity of 40,000 inmates.
+The incarcerations have been part of president Bukele’s efforts to reduce high crime rates and gang violence.
+In March 2025, the United States transferred more than 200 immigrants, alleging them to be members of a Venezuelan gang, to be imprisoned in El Salvador in violation of court orders.

 Human rights

 Amnesty International has drawn attention to several arrests of police officers for unlawful police killings.
-Other issues to gain Amnesty International's attention include missing children, failure of law enforcement to properly investigate and prosecute crimes against women, and rendering organized labour illegal.
-Abortion is banned, with no exceptions for rape, incest, or threat to the mother’s life; as a result, 180 women have been imprisoned in the last two decades, some for up to 30 years.
+Other issues to gain Amnesty International's attention include missing children, failure of law enforcement to properly investigate and prosecute crimes against women properly, and rendering organized labour illegal.

+Abortion is banned, with no exceptions for rape, incest, or threat to the mother's life; as a result, 180 women have been imprisoned in the last two decades, some for up to 30 years.
 Discrimination against LGBT people in El Salvador is very widespread.
-According to 2013 survey by the Pew Research Center, 62% of Salvadorans believe that homosexuality should not be accepted by society.
+In a 2013 survey by Pew Research, 53% of Salvadorans believe that homosexuality should not be accepted by society.
+Although homosexuality itself is legal, gay marriage is legally not recognized, as proposals were rejected twice in 2006, and once again in 2009.